 Ben Burggraaf received his MSc in Mechanical Engineering from Twente University in 2003 and became a Charter Engineer with the Institute of Mechanical Engineers in 2008.
 He worked at Corus/Tata Steel for 12 years.
 Initially working at the research & development department facility in the Netherlands, analysing furnaces and other combustion plant with Computation Fluid Dynamics.
 After moving to Wales a year earlier, he was appointed as the Energy Optimisation Manager at the Port Talbot Steelworks.
 His team was tasked to significantly reduce the electricity & natural gas costs of the South Wales steel plants.
 Alongside this role, he joined the World Steel Energy benchmarking working group in 2011 that published a report (“Energy use in the Steel industry”) and an online benchmarking & monitoring tool.
 Since 2014 he’s the energy operations manager for Welsh Water, responsible for managing the day-to-day energy costs of the 4,000+ sites across Wales & Herefordshire.

-Steven joined the gas industry in 1992 as a Finance Graduate and now has 25 years’ experience in the sector.
-Steven has been closely involved in the Ofgem review of the RPI-X, resulting in the “RIIO” form of regulation.
+Steve has been involved in the energy sector since 1992 and has nearly 30 years’ experience.
 Steven led the first “RIIO” business plan submission for Wales & West Utilities resulting in an agreed settlement with Ofgem for the next 8 years.
-As a member of the ENA Gas Futures Group, Steven has helped shape a number of contributions as the group continues to make future energy policy.
-Steven is also a Board Member of Energy Networks Association and in 2011 gave evidence on behalf of Energy Networks Association to the Energy Select Committee on the future role for gas in the UK.
-Energy is also a key issue for the devolved nations and Steven is a member of the Welsh Government Energy and Advisory Panel.
+As a previous chair and member of the ENA Gas Futures Group, Steve has helped shape a number of contributions to UK energy policy.
+In 2011 Steve gave evidence on behalf of Energy Networks Association to the Energy Select Committee on the future role for gas in the UK.
+Energy is also a key issue for the devolved nations and Steven is a past member of the Welsh Government Energy and Advisory Panel.
+Steven is a Fellow of the Institute of Gas Engineers and Managers (IGEM) and was President of IGEM 2018/19.
+Steve is currently the Commercial Director at Milford Haven Port Authority and is an Executive Member of the UK Parliamentary Group for Energy Studies (PGES).

 Energy Adviser to the Welsh Government Ron is a very experienced member of the senior civil service with a strong technology background who has worked extensively over the last 35 years at the industry/government interface on technology, innovation, enterprise and energy related matters.
 Following tenure as Director Sustainable Energy and Industry in the earlier Welsh Assembly Government, he was appointed 6 years ago as the Energy Adviser to the Welsh Government- with a mix of path-finding, advisory and ambassadorial roles associated with helping to deliver ambitious clean and smart energy objectives for Wales on a joined-up government basis.
 Currently Ron is exploring with a wide range of stakeholders as to how innovation in: energy and digital technologies, buildings, markets, government activities and planning/regulation-can, if well integrated, help create a secure, low-carbon, low-cost energy system for Wales, the UK and wider afield.
 This is likely to involve a coherent whole energy-systems approach, with interalia more effective consumer engagement, the smarter local generation of electricity and heat, stronger indigenous supply chains and the much smarter and efficient use and distribution of electricity for power, heat and transport purposes.
 Prior to this work, and following a much earlier research, regulation and microelectronics industry-sponsorship career , Ron was the chief technology officer responsible for advising the Welsh Assembly Government on energy, steel, telecommunications and more general sustainable business-development policies and the head of the innovation and technology arm (WINtech) in the Welsh Development Agency Ron now has a 5 year appointment as an honorary professor at the College of Engineering, Swansea University.
 He is a Fellow of the UK’s Institute of Physics who participates in the work of many UK and Wales energy and innovation fora and is privileged to have an international dimension to his work- having visited China, Japan, USA, Australia, Middle-east and Europe to gain a global view of low carbon energy work.
 He is also a visiting-scientist at the world-class CSIRO solar-energy R&D centre in Newcastle in Australia.